cycomachead/snap-manual/contents/an_implementation_of_prototyping_oop.md

 ![image](SnapManual/Image_167.png)

 As before, we provide procedures to call an object’s dispatch procedure and then call the method.
-But in this version, we provide the desired object as the ﬁrst method input.
+But in this version, we provide the desired object as the first method input.
 We provide one procedure for Command methods and one for Reporter methods:

 ![image](SnapManual/Image_168.png) ![image](SnapManual/Image_169.png)